 Simply click on any displayed sensor to see a graph of historical data for that sensor.
 For example, after clicking on the Inside Temperature icon a graph will be displayed of your RV’s temperature over the last 3 hours.
 You can change the graph start time and graph end time to easily display days, weeks or months of data from that sensor.

 Historical data can help you understand why your RV freezer might become warm on occasion – for example, due to regular defrost cycles or power outages.
-And if your RV fridge struggles to keep your food cold on the hottest days, you can see exactly when that happens which may help you manage your RV refrigeration better.

 This historical data feature is a favorite among seasonal campers who leave their RV at their favorite RV park for the season.
 When you are away from the RV for several days, or weeks, it is important to know that the fridge has been keeping your refrigerated items at safe temperatures the whole time you were away.
 Seasonal RVers also like to see the historical park power voltage that was logged – especially on the hottest days when demand from air conditioners can lower the AC voltage for everyone.

 For boon-dockers that rely on solar power and generators to charge their RV batteries for days or weeks at a time, the historical data can provide valuable insight to how well their battery charging system is working, especially if the y are using aa battery power monitor that tracks volts, amps and state of charege.